awwdev/rpg/README.md

 # Rationale

 ## Custom STL
-The std is hard to read and hard to extend (e.g. using std::vector with your custom allocator).
+The std is hard to read and hard to extend (e.g. using std::vector with custom allocator).
 So I decided to roll my own containers and memory allocation.
+Some notes:

 ### mini::box::Array
 - fixed size (capacity-based with internal count)